saketkunwar/erl_dht/readme.txt

 Branch
 -----------
-There are two branches in this repository
+Currently there are two branches in this repositury:

-erly_ring--- contains the tcp/ip modules for working with tcp connectivity
-		(has been mergen to master)
-replication- contains modules for working with replication specific algorythm
+erly_ring -  contains the tcp/ip modules .This has been merged to master replication- contains modules for simple replication algorythm on top of the
-		(hasn't been merged to master yet)
+                  dht.This is a work in progress with the aim of implementing replication based on a probabilistic model.This branch has yet to be merged with master.

 Requirement
 ------------